 At the conclusion of the consultations, the information was consolidated, needs were identified, and a Plan of Action was developed setting out objectives and actions.

-Community Feedback: Prior to its finalization, the Plan of Action was available on the Montreal West website and residents were invited to comment on it.
+Community Feedback: Prior to its finalization, the Plan of Action was available on the Montreal West website for consultation.
+The document was viewed by 246 residents, with 14 providing written comments.

 All these methods helped us to: